Agent Handoff Boundary

 • Can the product kill sessions when hidden prompts, memory, raw traces, credentials, or signing material are about to cross a boundary?

-The commercial path is hosted handoff enforcement, signed Agent Card trust, agent-to-agent replay, tenant evidence ingestion, approval receipts, and trust-center exports.
+The trusted-source path is hosted handoff enforcement, signed Agent Card trust, agent-to-agent replay, tenant evidence ingestion, approval receipts, and trust-center exports.

 Industry alignment